renyhp/conky-config/README.md

 Make sure you set your location and API key in [climacell.py](https://github.com/renyhp/conky-config/blob/main/.conky/climacell/climacell.py#L83-L85).

-Obviously, unless you want this widget in italian, you'll have to translate a bit of strings :)
+Obviously, unless you want this widget in italian, you'll have to translate a bit of strings :) By the way, wind is shown in [Beaufort scale](https://en.wikipedia.org/wiki/Beaufort_scale) which for me is much more intuitive than any other unit.

 ### Clock